 Spinning and Weaving equipment and supplies are available and in stock including products from carry Ashford, Kromski, Louet, Schacht, and Majacraft.

-Jeri Robinson-Lawrence, Flying Fibers owner, began knitting at the age of 10 however she put it aside until the age of 30 when she visited her husband's family in England.
+Jeri Robinson-Lawrence, Flying Fibers' co-owner, began knitting at the age of 10 however she put it aside until the age of 30 when she visited her husband's family in England.
 Her in-laws took her to an agricultural fair and she was in awe of people shearing sheep, knitting with roving (forget about the yarn), spinning, and weaving.
 In the mid-90's she visited Yorkshire, England with the family and the sheep and wool bug bit even deeper.
-It was there that she fell in love with the wool from the Wensleydale Longwool sheep.
+It was there that she fell in love with the wool from the Wensleydale Longwool Sheep.
 It took some time but Jeri now has a flock of these magnificent creatures.
 She simply adores these sheep and the gifts that they provide her for her fiber arts activities.
-If you are interested in following the exploits of Jeri's sheep you can follow them at www.facebook.com/flyingfibersflock
+If you are interested in following the exploits of Jeri's sheep you can follow them at the Flying Fibers Flock facebook page!

 Irina Lawrence, Jeri's daughter and co-owner of Flying Fibers, grew up being dragged to fiber festivals and lectures on rare breed sheep and genetic diversity.
 She learned to knit at the age of 6, and got her first spinning wheel at the age of 9.
 Her real commitment and passion for the fiber arts began when she was 13 and since then she hasn't stopped knitting, spinning, dyeing, weaving, and crocheting.
-She regularly works in the shop with her Mom and hopes to one day take over the business.
-Irina raises Satin Angora Rabbits, and was gifted a breeding pair of rare, heritage Leicester Longwool Sheep and is now a junior board member for the Leicester Longwool Sheep Breeders Association and has a flock of 8 Leicester Longwools!
+She regularly works in the shop and hopes to one day take over the business.
+Irina raises Satin Angora Rabbits, and was gifted a breeding pair of rare, heritage Leicester Longwool Sheep in 2013.
+She is now a junior board member for the Leicester Longwool Sheep Breeders Association and has a flock of 8 Leicester Longwools!

-Ellen Anderson, shop manager, is a long time shepherdess and spinner who is often referred to as "the bunny lady" for her public demonstrations on spinning angora fiber directly from the rabbit in her lap.
+Ellen Anderson, shop manager, is a long time shepherdess and spinner who is often referred to as "the bunny lady."
+She publicly demonstrates spinning angora fiber directly from the rabbit in her lap.
 Ellen enjoys spinning primarily but also appreciates a wide variety of the fiber arts.
 Ellen's fiber animals include Leicester Longwool Sheep, CVM/Romeldale Sheep, Icelandic Sheep, Angora Goats, and Angora Rabbits.
-You can follow Ellen's farm at http://www.aboundingfulfarm.webs.com/
+You can follow Ellen's farm adventures on her website.